SilverMonkeyGmbH/v5_docs/Manual/Packaging/index.rst

    "Site", "Choose a preconfigured site as packaging site here.
 See the reference below to learn how to configure sites in general."
    "Package Folder", "Depricated!(Feature for SCCM Packages)" "Package Name rule", "Depricated!(Feature for SCCM Packages)" "Analyse file ext.", "Define what kind of files should be parsed when copy jobs are executed.
-All files that are copied and that have a type that is defined here will be parsed, meaning when there are Attributenames in curly braces ("{AttributeName}") they will be replaced with the attribut value in the form context.
-(Possible values:".docx",".xlsx" usw.) "
+All files that are copied and that have a type that is defined here will be parsed, meaning when there are Attributenames in curly braces ({AttributeName}) they will be replaced with the attribut value in the form context.
+(Possible values:"".docx"","".xlsx"" usw.)"

 ****************************************************************
 Sites